Resize Text: |

 Eligibility and documentation requirements for Full Registration

-Q14.
-I am a visiting foreign surgeon who is engaged to assist practising surgeons at a local hospital for a short-term period.
+Q20.
+I am a visiting foreign registered surgeon who is engaged to assist practising surgeons at a local hospital for a short-term period.
 How do I apply for medical registration and practising certificate?

-A14.
-Any visiting foreign doctor who wishes to practise medicine in Singapore must first apply for medical registration with SMC.
-He/she must fulfil SMC’s documentation requirements for the application for SMC’s consideration.
-Upon SMC’s approval, the foreign doctor has to arrange for a certificate of good standing to be issued directly to SMC from the overseas medical regulators in the country/countries where he/she has practised or has been practising 3 years prior to the SMC’s application.
+A20.
+Any visiting foreign registered doctor who wishes to practise medicine in Singapore must first apply for medical registration with SMC.
+He/she must fulfil SMC’s registration requirements before submitting the application for SMC’s consideration.
+Upon SMC’s approval, the foreign registered doctor must arrange for a certificate of good standing to be issued directly to SMC from the overseas medical regulators in the country/countries where he/she has practised or has been practising 3 years prior to the SMC’s application.

-To complete the registration with SMC, the foreign doctor has to apply for a practising certificate (PC) and fulfil all other conditions for the purpose of registration as stipulated in SMC’s approval letter before he/she can commence his/her practice in Singapore.
+To complete the registration with SMC, the foreign registered doctor must apply for a practising certificate (PC) and fulfil all other conditions for the purpose of registration as stipulated in SMC’s approval letter before he/she can commence his/her practice in Singapore.

 You may refer to the following links on the prevailing requirements for medical registration: